farcego/slimmingDive/README.md

 ![example](https://github.com/farcego/slimmingDive/blob/master/inst/readme.gif)

-**slimmingDive** provides a set of funtions to process dive profiles of southern elephant seals (*Mirounga leonina*), summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
+**slimmingDive** provides a suite of funtions to process dive profiles of southern elephant seals (*Mirounga leonina*), summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
 It has been developed to detect drift dives and associated